icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [Grype](https://github.com/anchore/grype) — Vulnerability scanner for container images and filesystems.
 Developed by Anchore, it scans container images, directories, and archives for known vulnerabilities.
 Supports multiple image formats, SBOM integration, and VEX (Vulnerability Exploitability eXchange) for accurate vulnerability assessment.
 Works with various vulnerability databases and provides detailed reporting.

-- **HasMySecretLeaked** :warning: :copyright: — HasMySecretLeaked is a project from GitGuardian that aims to help individual users and organizations search across 20 million exposed secrets to verify if their  developer secrets have leaked on public repositories, gists, and issues on GitHub projects.
+- [HasMySecretLeaked](https://gitguardian.com/hasmysecretleaked) :copyright: — HasMySecretLeaked is a project from GitGuardian that aims to help individual users and organizations search across 20 million exposed secrets to verify if their  developer secrets have leaked on public repositories, gists, and issues on GitHub projects.

 - **iblessing** :warning: — iblessing is an iOS security exploiting toolkit.
 It can be used for reverse engineering, binary analysis and vulnerability mining.